dougtoppin/presentation-splunk-docker/PITCHME.md

 * Likely many more sockets/connections consuming system resources
 * Another UI/management/monitoring system for ops to learn
 * Container environments and orchestration systems are evolving, how closely do you need to monitor them?
+* Administrator (people with access really) behavior such as exec'ing a shell into a container with secrets

 ---
 ### Log aggregation systems